adilinden-oss/docker-parseacns-perl/README.md

 ### What does it need?

-For convenience [Docker](https://www.docker.com/) is used to build a small perl container.
-I tried to keep the container small by bulding on the minimalist debian:stretch-slim image.
-Without Docker, serveral additional perl modules are needed.
+For convenience [Docker](https://www.docker.com/) is used to build a small container with perl interpreter.
+I tried keeping the container small by building on the minimalist debian:stretch-slim image.
+Without Docker, several additional perl modules are needed.
 They can be found on [CPAN](https://www.cpan.org/): Mail::IMAPClient, Email::Address, MIME::QuotedPrint, MIME::Base64, XML::XPath, Time::Piece, Net::IP::Lite, Net::SMTPS, Sys::Hostname.

 ### Building